 Designer Lisa Mayock has always known exactly what women want to wear.
-In 2004, fresh out of design school, she and her friend Sophie Buhai launched their indie label Vena Cava, which became known for its incredible prints and pieces that could equally suit a tomboy or a girly-girl aesthetic.
+In 2004, fresh out of design school, she and her friend Sophie Buhai launched their indie label (5), which became known for its incredible prints and pieces that could equally suit a tomboy or a girly-girl aesthetic.
 They printed their show notes as zines.
-They made a short film with Lizzy Caplan.
-They were just cool.
-Then in 2013, after numerous awards and a Target collaboration, Vena Cava disappeared, seemingly forever.
+They made a (1) with Lizzy Caplan.
+They were just _cool._ Then in 2013, after numerous awards and a Target collaboration, Vena Cava disappeared, seemingly forever.

-So imagine my excitement when about a month ago, I clicked on a link promising to show me "the husband-and-wife duo making cool-girl graphic tees," fully ready to roll my eyes at whatever clickbait trash awaited, and instead found myself reading about Monogram, Lisa Mayock's new label, created with her husband, Jeff Halmos (who back in the 2013 was also known for a cooler-than-cool label, Shipley & Halmos, which he did with his friend Sam Shipley).
-I immediately fell in love with their site, their Instagram, and of course their tees.
+So imagine my excitement when about a month ago, I clicked on a link promising to show me “the husband-and-wife duo making cool-girl graphic tees,” fully ready to roll my eyes at whatever clickbait trash awaited, and instead found myself reading about (2), Lisa Mayock’s new label, created with her husband, Jeff Halmos (3), which he did with his friend Sam Shipley).
+I immediately fell in love with their site, their (4), and of course their tees.
 (I bought two.)
 Basically, if you love vintage tees, are a bit of a design nerd, and have a sense of humor, then this is the line for you.

 I texted all my friends about my new “discovery” and emailed to set up a Lenny interview with Lisa.
 I talked to her on the phone about what it takes to start a business with your husband, why working as a team is better, and why libraries rule.
 Her three-week old baby, Pascal, also chimed into our conversation, and let me tell you, it was the cutest thing ever.